formkit/docs-content/3.inputs/datepicker.md

     prop: "year-format",
     type: "string",
     default: "YYYY",
-    description: "The date format token used to render the years in the `year` panel."
+    description: "The date format token used to render the years in the <code>year</code> panel."
   },
   {
     prop: "popover",